TiagoJustino/deno-sudoku/README.md

 ### Technologies

-This project was created with the aim of learning Deno Fresh.
+This project was created with the aim of learning Deno Fresh and Deno Deploy.

 For more information on Fresh, visit Fresh "Getting Started" guide on: https://fresh.deno.dev/docs/getting-started

+For more information on Deno Deploy, visit https://deno.com/deploy

 ### Usage